ISUgenomics/scinet-workbooks-devel/workbooks/_computing-skills/scinet/index.md

 order: 1

 tags: [unix, command line]
+terms: [SCINet supercomputers, Supercomputer, HPC, Local Machine, Remote Machine, Open OnDemand, Web Browser, Unix Shell, Command Line Interface, Command]

 objectives:
 - Introduce the SCINet Initiative and its mission in advancing scientific computing.
+- "Highlight resources: SCINet website, user guides, and workbooks with practical tutorials."
 - Provide guidance for new users to access the SCINet supercomputers.
-- "Highlight resources: SCINet website, user guides, and workbooks with practical tutorials."
+- "Establish a functional user and project workspaces."
+- "Learn about software options by exploring how to use modules, containers, and virtual environments."

-overview: [objectives, terms]
+overview: [objectives, terminology]

 ---